 3. Metrics' Measurement.
 Before starting with measurement, it's important to iterate.
 Usability testing processes need several rounds to address all issues.
 Once all corners get covered, teams dive into performance measuring.
 This procedure involves completion rate, accuracy, and task duration.
 After measuring, identifying issues is more manageable.

-How To Analyze Usability Testing Results?
+How To Measure Usability Testing Results

 1. Reviewing.
 The first step is to review all data, observations, notes, and media recordings.
 It gives a comprehensive view of the product's usability from scratch.